kKar1503/java-socket-example/README.md

-## Basic Implementation of Java Sockets
+## Basic Implementation of Java Sockets with Threads

-This is a basic implementation of Java Sockets.
+This is a slightly more complex implementation of Java Sockets.
 It is a simple client-server application that sends a Card objet from the client to the server and the server responds with another Card object with the same `Color` and a `CardNumber` that is incremented by 1 back to the client.

+On top of the basic implementation of Java Sockets, this implementation also introduces the use of `Thread` to handle multiple clients.
+This now allows the server to accept more than one connection at a time.
+So this means that each connection are no longer _blocking_.

 ## Card Class